What is the difference between CHSP and Home Care Packages?

-After you have been assessed as being eligible, it can take some time before the government assigns you a HCP, and the waiting time depends on what package you’re eligible for.
+After you have been assessed as being eligible, it can take some time before the government assigns you a Home Care Package, and the waiting time depends on what package you’re eligible for.

-Once you’re allocated a HCP, the next step is to choose a provider, such as IRT Group.
-They will work with you to decide on the care and services that best suits your needs and how your HCP funds will be spent.
+Once you’re allocated a HCP, the next step is to choose a provider, such as IRT.
+They will work with you to decide on the care and services that best suits your individual needs and how your HCP funds will be spent.

-- Basic daily fee – every home care recipient can be asked to pay this.
-It’s based on your HCP level and capped at 17.5% of the Full Single Aged Pension.
+Every home care recipient can be asked to pay this.
+It’s based on your Home Care Package level and capped at 17.5% of the Full Single Aged Pension.

-- Care management fee – when you’re allocated a HCP, you will have a Care Manager assigned to you to help you navigate the My Aged Care system, develop and maintain your care plan, organise additional services or purchases for you, liaise with your family and decision makers, and coordinate the timing of your home care services.
+When you’re allocated a Home Care Package, you will have a Care Manager assigned to you to help you navigate the My Aged Care system, develop and maintain your care plan, organise additional services or purchases for you, liaise with your family and decision makers, and coordinate the timing of your home care services.
 The care management fee contributes to your individual care management visits and regular contacts with your Care Manager.
 Some providers include this in their administration fees, whereas others keep it separate.

-- Other fees – this includes any other amount you have agreed to pay for extra care and services that wouldn’t otherwise be covered by your HCP.
-For example, you can use your HCP funds to have a home care worker do your grocery shopping for you.
+This includes any other amount you have agreed to pay for extra care and services that wouldn’t otherwise be covered by your HCP.
+For example, you can use your Home Care Package funds to have a home care worker do your grocery shopping for you.
 However, you can’t use the HCP funds to buy your actual groceries.
 Instead, you may agree to give your home care worker $50 to pay for these items.
 Other fees may also include establishment/set up fees and exit fees.

-Some people decide to pay for private home care services rather than a Government funded home care service.
-This could be for a number of reasons – you may not be eligible for a HCP, or you don’t want to wait for care.
+Some people decide to pay for private home care services rather than a government-funded home care service.
+This could be for a number of reasons – you may not be eligible for a CHSP or HCP, or you don’t want to wait for care.